Disasterpeace: Fez

-Vreeland composed the video game Fez's chiptune-esque electronic soundtrack.
+Vreeland composed the video game Fez's chiptune-like electronic soundtrack.
 Despite his background in chiptune, Vreeland limited his use of that genre's mannerisms in the score.
-He worked with soft synth pads and reverb to push the score closer to an '80s synthesizer sound.
+He worked with soft synth pads and reverb to push the score closer to a 1980s synthesizer sound.
 He also reduced reliance on percussion and incorporated distortion techniques like bitcrushing and wow.
 Vreeland opted for slower passages with varying tempos that could "ebb, flow, and breathe with the player".
 He left some portions of Fez without music.
-Vreeland worked on its soundtrack at night for about 14 months while scoring Shoot Many Robots, and Brandon McCartin of Aquaria contributed the game's sound effects.
+Vreeland worked on its soundtrack at night for roughly 14 months while scoring Shoot Many Robots, and Brandon McCartin of Aquaria contributed the sound effects.

 It Follows

 In 2014, Vreeland produced the soundtrack for David Robert Mitchell's sophomore film It Follows, after being approached by Mitchell, a fan of Vreeland's work on the video game Fez.

 Hyper Light Drifter

 Disasterpeace composed the soundtrack for Hyper Light Drifter, a game developed by Heart Machine in 2016.
 The score follows Disasterpeace's previous soundtrack work and was listed as "One of the year's best scores, in any medium" by FACT.